 Peak 7 Hazardous Fuels Reduction

 The Colorado State Forest Service, in partnership with the US Forest Service (USFS) and Summit County, is continuing fuels reduction projects in the Peak 7 neighborhood with Peak 7 Phase II.
-Work is projected to start the summer 2021, continue until the winter, and then be completed by end of summer 2022.
+Work started July 2021, will continue into Winter until snow depths get prohibitive, and then be completed by end of summer 2022.
 This project adheres to the 2011 Breckenridge Forest Health and Fuels Environmental Assessment and design criteria, went through a public process, was re-evaluated in 2020 due to public desires, and has been carried out with consultation from the US Forest Service’s Wildlife Biologist, Fisheries Biologist, Hydrologist, and Fuels Planner.

 The 38-acre Peak 7 Phase I project was completed in the fall of 2020 and reduced fuel loading on the steep-slopes off Blue Ridge Road.

 The goal of the Peak 7 Phase II project is to connect, strengthen, and build upon the series of fuel breaks around the Peak 7 neighborhood.
 The project will reduce the volume and connectivity of fuels within the project area and reduce wildfire hazards to the adjacent neighborhood and greater Breckenridge community.
 The cutting of live and dead trees mimics the ecological effects of a fire, which the forest is adapted to, and will reduce fire intensity to where firefighters can safely engage in fire suppression activities in the event of a wildland fire.